Thucydides

 Featured:

 Thucydides (c.
-460 B.C.c.
-395 B.C.)
-(Greek Θουκυδίδης, Thoukydídēs) was a Greek historian and author of the History of the Peloponnesian War, which recounts the 5th century B.C. war between Sparta and Athens to the year 411 B.C.
-Thucydides has been dubbed the father of "scientific history" due to his strict standards of evidence-gathering and analysis in terms of cause and effect without reference to intervention by the gods, as outlined in his introduction to his work.
+460 – c.
+400 BC) was an Athenian historian and general.
+His History of the Peloponnesian War recounts the 5th century BC war between Sparta and Athens to the year 411 BC.
+Thucydides has been dubbed the father of "scientific history" by those who accept his claims to have applied strict standards of evidence-gathering and analysis of cause and effect, without reference to intervention by the gods, as outlined in his introduction to his work.

 Personal tools